Syrian Turkmen: Turkey

-In December 2016 the Turkish Foreign Ministry Undersecretary Ümit Yalçın stated that Turkey opened its borders to 500,000 Syrian Turkmen.
+In December 2016, the Turkish Foreign Ministry Undersecretary Ümit Yalçın stated that Turkey had opened its borders to around 500,000 Syrian Turkmen.
 Most Syrian Turkmen settled in Istanbul, Gaziantep, Osmaniye, Hatay, Izmir, Malatya, and Konya.

-In 2020 the Voice of America reported that 1,000,000 Syrian Turkmen (including descendants) who are living in Turkey are requesting to become Turkish citizens.
+In 2020, the Voice of America reported that 1,000,000 Syrian Turkmen, including their descendants, who are living in Turkey have requested to become Turkish citizens.

 Lebanon

-In October 2015, the Syrian independent newspaper Zaman Al Wasl reported that 120,000 to 150,000 Syrian Turkmen refugees arrived in Lebanon, and hence they now outnumber the Turkish minority of Lebanon.
-By 2018 the number of Syrian Turkmen in Lebanon had increased to approximately 200,000.
+In October 2015, the Syrian independent newspaper Zaman Al Wasl reported that around 120,000 to 150,000 Syrian Turkmen were refugees in Lebanon, hence outnumbering the Turkish minority of Lebanon.
+By 2018, the number of Syrian Turkmen in Lebanon had increased to approximately 200,000.

 Jordan

-A substantial number of Syrian Turkmen refugees also fled to Jordan.
+A substantial number of Syrian Turkmen refugees had also sought refuge in Jordan.

 Europe

-Outside the Middle East, Syrian Turkmen refugees have mainly fled to Western Europe (particularly Germany), but some have also been given refuge in countries as far as Australia.
+Outside of the Middle East, Syrian Turkmen refugees have mainly migrated to Western Europe, particularly Germany.

 Germany

-Established in Germany, the "Suriye Türkmen Kültür ve Yardımlaşma Derneği – Avrupa",or "STKYDA", ("Syrian Turkmen Culture and Solidarity Association – Europe") was the first Syrian Turkmen association to be launched in Europe.
-It was established in order to help the growing Syrian Turkmen community which arrived in the country since the European migrant crisis which started in 2014 and saw its peak in 2015.
-The association includes Syrian Turkmen youth activists originating from all Syrian cities and who are now living across Western European cities.
+Established in Germany, the "Suriye Türkmen Kültür ve Yardımlaşma Derneği – Avrupa", or "STKYDA" (“Syrian Turkmen Culture and Solidarity Association – Europe”), was the first Syrian Turkmen association to be launched in Europe.
+It was established in order to help the growing Syrian Turkmen community, which arrived to the country as part of the European migrant crisis, which started in 2014 and saw its peak in 2015.
+The association includes Syrian Turkmen youth activists who originate from various Syrian cities and now reside across Western Europe.